SShivam123/-Token-based-Quiz-or-Trivia-Game-with-Rewards/README.md

 ## Key Features
 - Owner can add multiple choice questions with are correct answers
-- Players answer questions and earn token reward for correct responses
+- Players answer questions and earn token reward for correct response
 - Players can withdraw their accumulated token rewards anytime
 - Owner can fund the contract with reward tokens to maintain payouts
 - Transparent and verifiable reward system